Where to Eat in Downtown Tampa: 3 Cool Places for Adults

 Parking at Armature Works can be tricky during peak hours.
 If you’re visiting from a nearby hotel or Air BnB, you may want to consider walking if it’s a short distance or taking a car service, like Lyft, Uber or a taxi.

 We really like the area around Armature Works.
 It’s a revitalized part of the city that’s walkable and quiet.

 We recommend booking a nearby Air BnB (we have a curated list of our favorites we’re happy to share with you) or one of the Marriott hotels.
-We’re tried and true Marriott Bonvoy rewards fans!
+We are tried and true Marriott Bonvoy rewards fans!

 Nearby Downtown Tampa Hotels

 We are tried and true fans of Marriott hotels.
-Here’s three ideally located downtown:
+Here are three ideally located downtown: